sbiickert/AdventOfCode2019/README.md

 Today's challenge was a lot like the shuttle bus one from 2020, but even knowing that solution, my code still felt brute-force as it chewed its way to the 400+ trillion final answer.
 I'm sure writing it in Swift or C++ or Rust would have made it 100 times faster, but I stuck with Python.

 I'm doing some on the iPad and some on the Mac in Visual Studio Code.
 They are different, but each has their strengths.
 If the Pythonista code editor was as good as the VS Code one, it would be 🔥.

+### Thoughts on Doing This in Xcode

+I'd say this is night and day.
+I've plowed through 8 days very quickly and the IntCode computer isn't giving me fits at all.
+Having fun!